khomisha/databuffer/README.md

 ## Using From Binaries

-Packaged jars can be downloaded directly from the .
+Packaged jars can be downloaded directly from the [Releases page](https://github.com/khomisha/databuffer/releases).

 ## Contact